nathanlem1/IGAE-Net/README.md

 ## Evaluate
-To evaluate, for instance, on the 11k right dorsal test set, run:
+To evaluate, for instance, on the 11k right dorsal test set, you need to run the following:

 `python  test.py --attributes_file ./11k/sub_dataset/dorsal_dr.csv --checkpoint ./checkpoints/2023-06-21_14-21/checkpoint-000030-best.pth`